HOME

 Children have different reactions depending on how adults react.
 Fear in children can be exhibited as hyperactivity, anxiety, silliness, whining, and possibly aggression.
 Navigating through fear and uncertainty can be daunting for an adult.

 What higher power do you believe in?
-During a crisis or nationwide fear, people may pull toward their higher power for support, guidance, and strength.
+During a crisis or a time of widespread fear, people may turn to their higher power for support, guidance, and strength.
 What are we showing our children in a time like this?
 Where do we gain strength and comfort?
 What type of behaviors are we exhibiting?
 What are we expecting out of them?
+Is it gone, or are we just learning to live with a new normal?
+What will it look like for our kiddos in the next 10 years?
+Also, what do the injections, infusions, and lack of them show us?

 All good questions for thought and reflection.